by Scott Mehl

 King Ludwig II of Bavaria

 King Ludwig II of Bavaria (Ludwig Otto Friedrich Wilhelm) was born on August 15, 1845 at Nymphenburg Palace in Munich.
-He was the eldest of two sons of King Maximilian II of Bavaria and Princess Marie of Prussia.
-He was named for his grandfather, the reigning King Ludwig I of Bavaria as the two shared a birthday, which was also the feast day of Saint Louis IX of France, the patron saint of Bavaria.
+He was the elder of two sons of King Maximilian II of Bavaria and Princess Marie of Prussia.
+He was named after his grandfather, the reigning King Ludwig I of Bavaria as the two shared a birthday, which was also the feast day of Saint Louis IX of France, the patron saint of Bavaria.
 Ludwig’s younger brother, Otto (born in 1848) eventually succeeded him on the Bavarian throne.

 Ludwig was raised primarily at Hohenschwangau Castle by servants and tutors.
 His education was very strict, and he showed a very early interest in art and literature.
 Neither Ludwig nor his brother were very close with their parents, and were much closer to their grandfather, King Ludwig I. At an early age, Ludwig developed a close friendship with Prince Paul of Thurn und Taxis who served as his aide de camp, as well as with his first cousin once removed, Duchess Elisabeth in Bavaria (the future Empress Sisi of Austria), with whom he would remain very close for his entire life.